nushell/nushell.github.io/book/installation.md

 - [Chocolatey](https://chocolatey.org/) (`choco install nushell`)
 - [Scoop](https://scoop.sh/) (`scoop install nu`)

+Cross Platform installation:

+- [npm](https://www.npmjs.com/) (`npm install -g nushell` Note that nu plugins were not included if you install in this way)

 The main Nushell binary is named `nu` (or `nu.exe` on Windows).
 After installation, you can launch it by typing `nu`.

 ## Build from source